openfoodfacts/robotoff/doc/explanations/testing-and-debugging.md

 # When to write your own test cases?

+Write test cases every time you write a new feature, or to test and to understand the working of an existing function.
+Automated testing really help to prevent future bugs as we introduce new features or refactor the code.

-Write test cases to test and to understand the working of the function.
-For example: when you write code to post notifications on Slack channel you can test them only by writing a unit test case.
+There are even cases where automated tests are your only chance to test you code.
+For example: when you write code to post notifications on Slack channel you can only test them  by writing a unit test case.

 There are instances when Robotoff tries to connect to MongoDB via Open Food Facts server.
 For local testing we do not yet provide a standarized approach to add a MongoDB Docker in the same network and configure Robotoff to use it.